Juandvr/odin-recipes/README.md

-This a practice project of TOP about HTML basics.
+This is a practice project of TOP about HTML basics.